“Spend data quality” within the context of Spend Transparency

 The pre-activity phase concerns the facts being gathered to support a decision like selecting a Speaker or the recipient of a Grant, and how well the process is captured.
 Two aspects jump out during this phase that involve data accuracy, the first, is your master data, which is in support of the decision, full and accurate?
 Does it have sanction information?
 Does it hold accurate licensing and credential information?
 Secondly, is the entire process being captured and preserved with enough facts to support easy participation in the Aggregate Spend process?

 The improvements to be had here are to the Spend capture solutions, for grants, consulting arraignments, clinical trials and the like.

 The activity has occurred, now the information is being recorded.
-This information is recorded by T&E systems like Concur®, in accounts payable systems like SAP for contracted payments, by outside vendors like CROs, MedEd and Speaker Bureau firms or simply in spreadsheets by internal departments.
+This information is recorded by T&E systems like SAP Concur® or similar, in accounts payable systems like SAP, Oracle’s NetSuite or similar or for contracted payments, by outside vendors like CROs, MedEd and Speaker Bureau firms or simply in spreadsheets by internal departments.

 The improvements to be had here are in ensuring master data involvement in the recording of Recipients to Spend, for both internal departments and external vendors.
 The key is to have either internal identifiers or solid industry identifiers attached to each record of Spend.
 Another improvement is to ensure the full capturing of relevant facts and enforcing that said facts are inline with corporate expectations.
 This juncture is where data quality solutions, such as our Consummate Provider™, will begin to come into play to help with enforcement of standards, augmentation and the communication of unresolved issues.